 #19: KDE System Guard – Real-time Systems Reporting and Graphing

-KSysguard is a network enabled task and system monitor application for KDE desktop.
-This tool can be run over ssh session.
+KSysguard is a network-enabled task and system monitor application for KDE desktop.
+This tool can be run over ssh sessions.
 It provides lots of features such as a client/server architecture that enables monitoring of local and remote hosts.
 The graphical front end uses so-called sensors to retrieve the information it displays.
 A sensor can return simple values or more complex information like tables.
 For each type of information, one or more displays are provided.
 Displays are organized in worksheets that can be saved and loaded independently from each other.
 So, KSysguard is not only a simple task manager but also a very powerful tool to control large server farms.
 See the KSysguard handbook for detailed usage.

 #20: Gnome System Monitor – Real-time Systems Reporting and Graphing

 The System Monitor application enables you to display basic system information and monitor system processes, usage of system resources, and file systems.
-You can also use System Monitor to modify the behavior of your system.
+You can also use System Monitor to modify the behaviour of your system.
 Although not as powerful as the KDE System Guard, it provides the basic information which may be useful for new users:

 - Displays various basic information about the computer’s hardware and software.